 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.

-If you’re looking to save money across pantry items such as nuts, seeds, flours, coconut, cacao and more, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.
+If you’re looking to save money across pantry items such as nuts, seeds, flours, cacao, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (and home delivered), click HERE to take a look.

 - 120 ml canned coconut milk (½ cup)

 - 120 g desiccated coconut (1½ cups)

 - 2 tbsp rice malt syrup, honey or maple syrup

 - 1 tbsp coconut oil